Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

 The ability to relieve a cosigner of their loan obligation after specific criteria set by the lender is met.

 An agency that gathers and stores credit information on a consumer’s creditworthiness.
-If a credit report is needed for a loan application, a credit bureau produces a report based on the gathered data.
+If a credit score is needed for a loan application, a credit bureau produces a score based on the gathered data.
 If the application is accepted and a loan is disbursed, the lender also reports back to credit bureaus the amount an individual borrowed and whether the individual makes payments on time.
 The three largest bureaus are Equifax, Experian, and TransUnion.

 The status that results when a loan is not paid back as promised according to the terms and conditions of the credit agreement/promissory note.
 Upon default, loans are submitted to a guaranty agency, a collection agency, or the federal government for collection.
 The loan balance is due, in full, at the time of default.

 Loans can have fees, either when the loan is made or when repayment starts, and you may end up being charged higher fees than the ones you saw advertised.
-Some lenders won’t provide complete details about their fees until after you’ve applied.

 The most common fee is an origination fee, which is charged when you take out a loan.
 Look for no or low origination fees.